-Responsibility for both the accuracy of the presented data and the completeness and fairness of the presentation, including all disclosures, rests with the management of The Trust.
+Responsibility for both the accuracy of the presented data and the completeness and fairness of the presentation, including all disclosures, rests with management of The Trust.
 We believe the data, as presented, is accurate in all material respects and that it is organized in a manner to fairly present the financial position and results of The Trust's operations.
-Moreover, all disclosures necessary to enable the reader to understand The Trust's financial activities have been included.
+Moreover, all disclosures that are necessary to enable the reader to gain an understanding of The Trust's financial activities have been included.